 Each university faculty member is eligible to vote in the division of which he/she is a member.
 This shall be the division that advises the dean about his/her appointment or promotion to tenure.

 The division's chair may call meetings of the division's faculty and must do so on the written request of ten members.

 4.10.
 DIVISIONAL EXECUTIVE COMMITTEES: MEMBERSHIP.

 STRUCTURE.
 Each divisional executive committee shall consist of at least twelve members elected by the divisional faculty.
 The specific size of the membership and organizational structure of the committee shall be determined by the faculty of the division.
 Where there is a separation of functions among subcommittees within a particular divisional executive committee, no fewer than twelve members shall provide the tenure review function.
-No more than one member of each committee/subcommittee shall be from any one department.
+No more than two members of each committee/subcommittee shall have tenure in the same department.
+The total tenure appointments of members from a single department shall not exceed 150%.
 Members of each committee/subcommittee shall be elected for staggered three-year terms and may not succeed themselves on that particular committee/subcommittee.
 Faculty shall not serve concurrently on more than one divisional committee/subcommittee (this provision does not apply to overlapping bodies created to coordinate committees/subcommittees).
 Individuals are eligible for re-election to a particular committee/subcommittee after two years.

 ELECTIONS.
 Executive committees make and administer rules for the nomination and election of their own members.

 ELIGIBILITY.
 Professors and associate professors eligible to vote in a division may serve on its executive committee.

 VACANCIES.
 A member of an executive committee who is unable to serve for two consecutive semesters during his/her term of office shall be replaced in a way to be provided for by a standing rule of that executive committee.